-Background: Perturbation-based balance training (PBT) has shown promising, although diverging, fall preventive effects; however, the effects on important physical, cognitive, and sociopsychological factors are currently unknown.
+Dr Martin Gronbech Jorgensen; mgj@rn.dk Background Perturbation-based balance training (PBT) has shown promising, although diverging, fall-preventive effects; however, the effects on important physical, cognitive and sociopsychological factors are currently unknown.
+The study aimed to evaluate these effects on PBT at three different time points (post-training, 6-months and 12-months) in community-dwelling older adults compared with regular treadmill walking.

-Methods: This was a pre-planned secondary analysis from a randomised, controlled trial performed in Aalborg, Denmark, between March 2021 and November 2022.
-The study's primary outcome was daily life fall rates, and is reported elsewhere.
-Older adults aged ≥65 years were randomly assigned to participate in four sessions of either PBT (intervention) or regular treadmill walking (control).
-Each PBT session consisted of 40 slips and/or trips induced by treadmill belt.
-All participants were assigned to four testing sessions: pre-training, post-training, six-month follow-up, and 12-month follow-up.
-At these sessions, assessments of physical functions, including 1) single and dual-task gait, 2) single and dual-task static balance, 3) choice stepping reaction time, and 4) the short physical performance battery, were performed.
-Cognitive functions, including executive function, were also assessed, as well as sociopsychological measures, such as 1) concerns about falling and 2) health-related quality of life.
-All outcomes were analysed using a linear mixed-effects model.
+Methods This was a preplanned secondary analysis from a randomised, controlled trial performed in Aalborg, Denmark, between March 2021 and November 2022.
+Community-dwelling older adults aged ≥65 were randomly assigned to participate in four sessions (lasting 20 min each) of either PBT (intervention) or regular treadmill walking (control).
+All participants were assigned to four testing sessions: pretraining, post-training, 6-month follow-up and 12-month follow-up.
+At these sessions, physical, cognitive and sociopsychological measures were assessed.

-Results: In total, 140 participants were randomly allocated to either the PBT or control group.
-Short-term (pre- to post-training) between-group differences were seen for choice stepping reaction time, dual-task walking speed, and the short physical performance battery favouring the PBT group.
-However, these improvements were not sustained at the six- and 12-month follow-ups.

-Conclusions: This study showed that PBT, in the short term, improves choice stepping reaction time among community-dwelling older adults.
-Yet, these improvements were not retained for six or 12 months.
-Moreover, none of the other physical, cognitive, or sociopsychological measures were improved by PBT.
-The findings of this study indicate that PBT has limited effects on physical-, cognitive-, and sociopsychological functions important for the well-being of older adults.
+Results In total, 140 participants were randomly allocated to either the PBT or control group.
+Short-term (pretraining to post-training) between-group differences were seen for choice stepping reaction time (-49 ms, 95% CI -80 to -18), dual-task gait speed (0.05 m/s, 95% Cl 0.01 to 0.09) favouring the PBT group.
+However, these improvements were not sustained at the 6-month and 12-month followup.
+No significant between-group differences were found in other physical, cognitive or sociopsychological factors.
+Conclusions This study showed that PBT, in the short term, improved choice stepping reaction time and dualtask gait speed among community-dwelling older adults.
+Yet, these improvements were not retained for 6- or 12-months.
+The healthy state of the study's population may have imposed a ceiling effect limiting the ability to show any clinically relevant effects of PBT.
+Trial registration number NCT04733222.

-Trial registration: ClinicalTrials.gov NCT04733222

-Strengths and limitations of this study:
+STRENGTHS AND LIMITATIONS OF THIS STUDY

-- This randomized controlled trial was pre-registered in clinical trails gov, a protocol was published, and it followed consort statement. - Due to practical limitations and the nature of training interventions, the outcome assessor of these secondary outcomes and participants were not blinded for group allocation. - The study population was a convenience sample of low-risk older adults with no specific physical, cognitive, or sociopsychological problems.
+- ⇒ This randomised controlled trial was preregistered in ClinicalTrails.gov, a protocol was published, and it followed CONSORT statement. - ⇒ Due to practical limitations and the nature of training interventions, the outcome assessor of these secondary outcomes and participants were not blinded for group allocation. - ⇒ The study population was a convenience sample of low-risk older adults with no specific physical, cognitive or sociopsychological problems.